alphagov/inside-government-admin-guide/creating-documents/add-images.md

 ### Add the first image

-* Upload an image by clicking the 'choose file' button.
+* Upload an image by clicking the 'Choose file' button.
 * All images should be 960x640 pixels, 72dpi, landscape.
 [Pixlr.com](http://www.pixlr.com) is a good place to go to resize images.
 * Use alt text where you need to help users understand the visual content.
 If an image is not essential to understanding the content, use “”.
 For more details about alt tags and captions, see the [style guide 4.2](https://www.gov.uk/designprinciples/insidegovernment#images).
 * When you've picked an image to use, another ‘new image’ box automatically appears so you can pick more.